vishalcloudyuga/dcos-docs/1.7/administration/installing/custom/cli.md

     **Important:** The IP address of a node must not change after DC/OS is installed on the node.
 For example, the IP address must not change when a node is rebooted or if the DHCP lease is renewed.
 If the IP address of a node does change, the node must be [wiped and reinstalled][7].

-    **Important:** The IP detection script needs to be `UTF-8` encoded and have a valid [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) line as shown in the examples below.

     Create an IP detection script for your environment and save as `genconf/ip-detect`.
+This script needs to be `UTF-8` encoded and have a valid [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix&#41;) line.
 You can use the examples below.

     *   #### Use the AWS Metadata Server